Meet the Liars

 Solomon is the author of the critically acclaimed novels C.R.E.A.M., Ride Or Die, The Bridge, Pipe Dream, and Payback, as well as the short story collection, Keeping Up With The Jones: marriage, family and life … unplugged.
 Jones also writes the Weekend Warrior column for the Philadelphia Daily News.
 Jones has been published in Newsday, the Philadelphia Inquirer, Philadelphia magazine, the Philadelphia Weekly, and the Philadelphia Tribune.
 An adjunct professor at Temple University’s College of Liberal Arts, Jones lives in Philadelphia with his family.

-Don likes to make a grand solo entrance to every Liar event we’ve ever had.
+Don likes to make a grand solo entrance to every Liar event we’ve ever had, a.k.a. he’s always running late.
 Don’t believe us?
 Come to our next event and watch…

 Don Lafferty is a writer, lecturer and Web 2.0 marketing consultant.
 He’s written corporate communication, marketing and advertising copy, and feature articles for several national magazines.
 On his blog, “Don Lafferty’s Practical Social Media Strategies and Tactics for Connecting with Your Public,” Don is a regular contributor to the global conversation revolving around marketing through online social networks, defining effective strategies and tactics for authors and publishers to connect with their readers like never before.